 How to rebuild self-confidence during menopause

-This article is based on Olivia’s new ‘Building self-confidence’ program - available for free in the Olivia app.
-Available via the App store.
+This article is based on the 'Building self-confidence’ program in the Olivia app, available via the App store.

 Self-confidence.
 Meaning, a belief in your own judgment and abilities.
 You trust firmly in yourself to achieve your goals and to succeed.